Evolving finite elements for advection diffusion with an evolving interface: Numerical results

+This exact solution is globally continuous, smooth in each domain but is not differentiable across the interface.
 In order to simplify the implementation the right hand side data ($l_h$) is computed by taking interpolations of smooth data.
 We compute using isoparametric elements of order 1, 2, 3 on a sequence of given meshes.
 For order $k$ discretisation in space we use BDF order $k+1$ in time.
+Between refinement levels, we approximately reduce the mesh size by half and reduce the time step by exactly half so that the spatial and temporal errors in \cref{eq:fully-discrete-scheme} balance.
 The initial solution $U^0 = 0$ matches the exact solution at $t = 0$.
 The other starting values are computed using lower order BDF methods.
-For elements of order $k$ we expect convergence of order $k+1$ for the error at the final time, $u(T) - U^M$, in the $L^2(\Omega)$ norm and order $k$ is the $H^1(\Omega)$ semi-norm.
-The results are shown in Figure \ref{fig:results-advection-diffusion} for the cases $d=2,3$ respectively.
-The precise numerical values are shown in Table \ref{tab:advection-diffusion}.
-We see that the numerical results support for analytical convergence results.
+For elements of order $k$ we expect convergence of order $k+1$ for the error at the final time, $u(T) - U^M$, in the $L^2(\Omega)$ norm and order $k$ in the $H^1(\Omega)$ semi-norm.

+The results are shown in \cref{fig:results-advection-diffusion} for the cases $d=2,3$ respectively.
+The precise numerical values are shown in \cref{tab:advection-diffusion2,tab:advection-diffusion3}.
+Since the meshes are generated independently in \textsf{GMSH} rather than by repeated uniform refinement of a single mesh, we do not expect perfect convergence rates for these experiments in \cref{tab:advection-diffusion2,tab:advection-diffusion3}.
+However, the slope lines in \cref{fig:results-advection-diffusion} are consistent with our results and indicate the expected rates of convergence.